wedoforce/sf-dev-101-practice/README.md

 1. Use `if-else,if` to control flow of your program
 1. Use `for` and `while` loops to iterate over collections or until condition
 1. Use `break` and `continue` to control loops immedieatly
+1. Use `sfdx force:source:push` to deploy your code to your scratch org
+1. Use `sfdx force:apex:test:run -n CollectionsTasksTest -r human` to run tests in your scratch org

 ---